*UPDATE* The latest guidance on weddings in England

 Here's the latest information...

-- weddings and civil partnerships will be allowed to take place from 4th July.
+- weddings and civil partnerships are now allowed to take place around the UK.

--at present, legally-valid ceremonies or formations are strongly advised to go ahead only where they can be done in a COVID-19 secure environment.
+-at present, legally-valid ceremonies, formations and receptions are strongly advised to go ahead only where they can be done in a COVID-19 secure environment.

--no more than 30 people should attend a marriage or civil partnership, where this can be safely accommodated with social distancing in a COVID-19 secure venue.
+-no more than 15 people should attend a marriage, civil partnership or reception, where this can be safely accommodated with social distancing in a COVID-19 secure venue.
+This includes the couple but not suppliers.

 -venue managers will have discretion over when they consider it safe to open, and the officiant should also be content that it is safe to proceed.